Contempfleury

 Got a green thumb?
 Make your own pressed flower frame with this expert guide!
 Discover what type of frames to use, different colour background papers to pick, compositions that work and ideas for display.
 Then turn those freshly-picked blooms into stunning home accessory using my suggested resources and examples!

 I’m passionate about sharing resources and products that I personally use or recommend.
-In some instances I may earn a bit of money in return, with no additional cost to you of course!
+In some instances I may earn a bit of money in return, with no additional cost to you!
 Read more about Affiliate Links.

 Making Pressed Flower Frames